Code-Institute-Submissions/Third_milestone/README.md

 - facilities to include in the search
 - hazards to exclude from the search

-The user has freedom to specify only the options that he believe are necessery for his query.
+The user has freedom to specify only the options that he believe are necessary for his query.
 If there are no results matching either of the searches, the user will be redirected to error page and notified about lack of results.

 ### Add or Edit Location

 The main concept of the application is to engage users to share their local knowledge by adding new spots to the site.
 In order to add a new location user needs to provide a unique spot name.
 Once the name is validated in order to ensure no duplications are created, the user is provided with a form containing all of the spot features.
 The user is again required to fill all the fields beside facilities and hazards, which can remain unchecked if none of the options match the spot characteristics.
 Once all data is provided user is able to add new location to the site.

-Similar appraoch exists for the ability to edit existing location.
+Similar approach exists for the ability to edit existing location.
 The user is provided with all existing details of the spot but is given choice to change only the features he/she wants to overwrite, add or remove.

 The name of the user whether creator or editor of the spot will be saved and displayed in the location detailed view.